History of Kia Tigers in Timeline

 In June 2007, batting coach Jo Beom-hyun was promoted to the new manager position for the Kia Tigers.

-In 2007, despite the efforts of new manager Seo Jung-hwan and the addition of former MLB player Hee-seop Choi, the Kia Tigers ended up in last place.
+In 2007, despite the efforts of Manager Seo Jung-hwan and the joining of former MLB player Hee-seop Choi, the Kia Tigers ended up in last place.

-In 2007, the Kia Tigers again finished at the bottom of the league.
+In 2007, the Kia Tigers finished at the bottom of the league for the second time.

 2008: Sixth Place Finish